visionarycoder/VisualStudio.2022.EmptySolution/.github/copilot-instructions.md

 ### Setup
 - Use a standard project structure with a separate folder for integration tests.
     ```
-    - MyProject/
+    - Solution/
       - src/
+        - Project A/
+        - Project B/
       - tests/
         - IntegrationTests/
+        - UnitTests
     ```

 ### Tools and Frameworks
-- Use xUnit for writing integration tests.
+- Prefer xUnit for writing unit tests in C#
+- Use Moq for mocking dependencies in tests
 - Use an in-memory database like SQLite for testing to avoid side effects on the production database.
     ```csharp
     using Xunit;